andjosh/kathleen4clearwater/_services/provide_strong_leadership.md

 image: '/services/default.png'
 ---

-Kathleen will provide strong leadership on the council to shape goals, plans, and outcomes that save the city money, protect our environment and health, provide more affordable housing, and a better quality of life for residents across the city.
+Kathleen will provide strong leadership on the council to shape goals, plans, and outcomes that save the city money, protect our __environment__ and health, provide more __affordable housing__, and a better quality of life for residents across the city.